 Community hubs

 Community hubs are typically multipurpose places that often include health and other community services.
 In most cases this is both appropriate and cost-efficient.
-However, few projects directly involve children and young people as contributors to decision-making.
+However, few projects directly involve children and young people in the design process.

 The research project involved high school students, teachers and other stakeholders in designing a new community hub.
 This hub is to be co-located at a high school in a community with high health and wellbeing needs.